-Alpha Kappa Psi promotes leadership, takes on projects, and develops additional skills needed for the professional business environment.
-Activities include: meetings, professional speakers, business tours, and networking with business people from around the country.
+Alpha Kappa Psi's purpose is to promote leadership, take on projects, and develop additional skills needed for the real world.
+Activities include meetings, professional speakers, business tours, and networking with business people from around the country.

-Eligibility: Business majors and minors with a 2.5 or higher cumulative GPA.
+Eligibility: Business majors and minors with 2.5 cumulative GPA or better

 Beta Alpha Psi introduces students to the professional side of Accounting.
 Activities include: meetings with professional speakers, community service projects, site visits to accounting firms and other businesses.